bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - Are there specific competitive challenges you want your project to address directly?
 - What outcomes would you consider a success for this project in the context of your competitive environment?

-## Understanding the product
+### Understanding the product

-By thoroughly analyzing the product, its market, and the client’s goals, consultants can provide valuable insights and recommendations that align with the client’s strategic vision.
+By thoroughly analyzing the product, its market, and the client’s goals, you can provide valuable insights and recommendations that align with the client’s strategic vision.

-### Initial product analysis
+#### Initial product analysis

 **Determine core purpose:** Start by identifying the main functionality of the product.
 What problem does it solve, and how does it serve its users?
 Clarifying the core purpose helps ensure that all subsequent development efforts stay aligned with this primary goal.